jamie-lord/Lord.technology/_posts/2025-08-26-the-security-imperative-of-ai-agent-infrastructure.md

 Supply chain attacks through MCP servers present immediate dangers.
 The recent CVE-2025-6514 vulnerability in a popular npm authentication package exposed thousands of AI integrations overnight.
 Unlike traditional software vulnerabilities that affect discrete applications, AI security breaches cascade across entire digital ecosystems through the interconnected nature of agent workflows.

 Data leakage becomes endemic without centralised governance.
-I've observed organisations where customer data flows between systems through AI agents in ways that violate both technical boundaries and regulatory requirements.
+Customer data can flow between systems through AI agents in ways that violate both technical boundaries and regulatory requirements.
 The interconnected nature of these agents means a single misconfigured integration can expose data across multiple business domains.

 The scale of exposure grows exponentially with each new integration, yet most organisations treat AI tool adoption as they would installing browser extensions—individual decisions with minimal oversight.